What you will learn:

 A vertical garden on the balcony is a growing system that uses the available overhead space to grow plants in small spaces, using structures such as pallets, shelves, wall units, or modular planters.

-Why create a vertical garden on your balcony?
+Advantages of a vertical garden on the balcony

 Those who live in cities often think that farming is impossible.
 In reality, the opposite is true.